rubencaro/harakiri/README.md

 is fired over the app. `Harakiri` was concieved to help applications kill themselves in response to a `touch` to a file on disk.
 Hence the name.

-Everything is in a supervisable `GenServer` so you can easily add it to your supervision tree.
+Everything is in an OTP Application so you can have it running in your system to help all your other applications kill themselves.

 Actions can be: